Skip to main content

 Advanced Program (MSA)

 Ratings of graduates by their employers suggest that they are demonstrating the knowledge, skills, and behaviors expected of effective administrators and are rated as effective.
-A number of questions ask employers about their level of satisfaction and for all the average response is well above 4.0 on a scale of 1-5.
+A number of questions ask employers about their level of satisfaction and the majority the average response is above 4.0 on a scale of 1-5.
 For a look at the compiled data, click here.

 Stakeholder Involvement